Background…

 Studying in the renowned Surrey Adult Education service of the 1990s and 2000s gave me a firm grounding in ceramics.
 Other than that I am largely self-taught, and owe much to the generosity of established ceramic artists – in particular Tim Pearce.

 Re-locating to North Yorkshire in 2010, I have continued to develop my practice, specialising in sculptural handbuilding, particularly coiling.
 My base clay is generally a Potterycrafts recipe, which contains a red clay from Derbyshire and buff fireclays from Shropshire.
-I also use a highly textured grey clay, Rokk, sourced from Potclays in Stoke-on-Trent, who import it from Barcelona.
+I also use a highly textured grey clay, Rokk, sourced from Potclays in Stoke-on-Trent, who import it from the environs of Barcelona.

 I am a member of Northern Potters Association and an associate member of the Craft Potters Association.